sneharawat1404/CARDIOSETU-Heart-Health-monitor-for-visually-and-verbally-impared-individuals-/README.md

 ## Installation

-To install and use the CARDIOsetu application, follow these steps:
+To install and use the CARDIOsetu application, follow these steps in the terminal:

 1. **Clone the repository**:
    ```bash